IvanPGt/IvanPGt/README.md

 ### Web Recruitment Application with Gamified Interview
 *ASP .NET, API, C, Unity, UI/UX designer, Game designer, Game developer, Graphic designer*

-We develop a web application that enables job applicants to submit their Curriculum Vitae (CV) through an interview-style video game created in Unity, which will produce a standardized format for all registered CVs.
+We develop a web application for [ATOS](https://atos.net/en/) that enables job applicants to submit their Curriculum Vitae (CV) through an interview-style video game created in Unity, which will produce a standardized format for all registered CVs.
 The application will utilize an API to store the data in a corresponding MySQL database.

 ### [Game Never Ending Story](https://gallery-games.itch.io/never-ending-story)
 *Unity, C, Game designer, Game developer, Level desingner, UI/UX designer*